 Now before you start sending me emails, I know I’m playing a little fast and loose using the word cookies here.
 Since the recipe has no flour, butter, or eggs I guess you’d say they’re technically more like baked oatmeal bites.

 What I love most about these “cookies” are the toasted oats.
-Toasting oats brings out their naturally nutty flavor and with the help of your toaster oven, it takes just a few extra minutes.
+Toasting oats brings out their naturally nutty flavor and it takes just a few extra minutes.

 Do You Have to Toast The Oats?